What are Title Deeds?

 If you find yourself in this situation and you have occupied the land for a number of years, you can apply for adverse possession to gain ownership of the land.
 This can be a complicated process, so it is wise to get legal help from a solicitor.

 Title deeds can be difficult to get to grips with.
-However, the HM Land Registry has detailed information on how to register your property for the first time, how to transfer deeds and how to access your deeds.
+However, the HM Land Registry has detailed information on how to register your property for the first time, how to transfer deeds of a house and how to access your deeds.

 We fully recommend seeking professional legal guidance if you do not feel fully confident in completing these steps yourself.